 The purpose of hedge accounting is that, in its financial statements, an entity can report the effect of its risk management where financial instruments are used to manage exposure from specific risks that would impact results.
 A derivative that is measured at fair value through profit or loss can be identified as a hedging instrument.
-A financial asset or liability that is not a derivative measured at fair value through profit or loss can be identified as a hedging instrument unless it is a financial liability identified as measured at fair value through profit or loss for which the amount of the change in fair value arising from changes in credit risk for the liability is recognized in other comprehensive income.
+A financial asset or liability that is not a derivative measured at fair value through profit or loss can be identified as a hedging instrument unless it is a financial liability identified as measured at fair value through profit or loss can be identified as a hedging instrument unless it is a financial liability identified as measured at fair value through profit or loss for which the amount of the change in fair value arising from changes in credit risk for the liability is recognized in other comprehensive income.
 In hedge accounting, only contracts with an external party can be identified as hedging instruments.
 A hedged item may be a recognized asset or liability, an unrecognized binding commitment, a highly likely forecast transaction or a net investment in foreign operations.
-A hedging relationship only qualifies for hedge accounting when the following criteria have been met: the hedging relationship consists only of eligible hedging instruments and eligible hedged items, where there is a formal designation and documentation for the hedging relationship and the entity's risk management objective and strategy for undertaking the hedge, and where the effectiveness requirement for the hedges has been met.
-The effect of credit risk does not dominate the changes that result from the economic relationship, and the hedge ratio of the hedging relationship is the same as the ratio between the quantity of the hedged item such the entity of the hedged item that the entity actually hedges and the quantity that the entity actually uses to hedge that quantity of hedged items.
+A hedging relationship only qualifies for hedge accounting when the following criteria have been met: the hedging relationship only qualifies for hedge accounting when the following criteria have been met: the hedging relationship and the entity's risk management objective and strategy for undertaking the hedge, and where the effectiveness requirement for the hedges has been met.
+The effectiveness requirement is met when there is an economic relationship between the hedge item and the hedging relationship is the esame as the ratio between the quantity of the hedged item the the entity actually uses to hedge that quantity of hedged items.